Luis Alberto Spinetta: 1980s and beyond

-In 2009 Spinetta celebrated his 40 years in music with a five-and-a-half-hours concert called "Spinetta y las Bandas Eternas" (Spinetta and The Eternal Bands) in front of 40 thousand fans at Vélez Sarsfield Stadium in Buenos Aires.
+Spinetta celebrated his 40 years in music with a five-and-a-half-hour concert called "Spinetta y las Bandas Eternas" (Spinetta and The Eternal Bands) in front of 40 thousand fans at Vélez Sarsfield Stadium in Buenos Aires.
 It was later considered by Argentine music critics as "the greatest gig of the decade".

 Death

 Spinetta died of lung cancer at 62 years of age on 8 February 2012.

-Family

-Spinetta had four children: Dante (born 1976), Catarina (b.
-1979), Valentino (b.
-1983) and Vera (b.
-1991).

-Tribute
+Recognition

+Spinetta was awarded the Gardel de Oro in 2009.
 On 23 January 2020, Google celebrated his 70th birthday with a Google Doodle.